RethaD27/RETDIA521_BCL2401_GroupE_Rethabile-Diale_DJS04/README.md

 * scripts.js
 * data.js
 * book-preview.js
+* functions.js
+* theme-toggler.js
+* search-filter.js

 ## Reflections
 * One of the main challenges I faced during development was implementing the book preview feature.
 This required managing dynamic content and ensuring smooth interactions between the user interface.
+* The other challenge that I encounterd was to modify the 'BookPreview' component so that each book is displayed in one vertical line, which I did not overcome.